Skip to main content

 London Borough of Croydon, the largest London Borough, has good transport links, by train Central London only twenty minutes away, Gatwick 30 minutes and Brighton approximately forty minutes.

-At Archbishop Tenison’s we pride ourselves in our successful trainee teacher and ECT training programmes.
-We have a number of support staff that have taken up teacher training, becoming very successful subject teachers, heads of year and subject leaders.
-Every academic year we have numerous PGCE, School Direct and Work Experience students either training with us or using our School as one of their professional placements.
+At Archbishop Tenison's we pride ourselves in our successful trainee teacher and ECT training programmes.
+We have a number of support staff that have taken up teacher training, becoming very successful teachers, heads of year and subject leaders.
+Every academic year we have numerous PGCE, School Direct and work experience students either training with us or using our school as one of their professional placements.

-At Archbishop Tenison’s we are in partnership with a number of schools in the local area to provide high quality, bespoke training opportunities for all our trainees.
-The Initial Teacher Training packages offered by SELA allow prospective teachers to train in a dynamic educational setting across fourteen highly different but successful schools in the Croydon and Crawley areas.
-The Alliance comprises seven comprehensive secondary schools and seven primary schools, all of whom are working in partnership to help produce high quality and well-trained teachers of the future.
-The in-school training students receive is complemented by the accredited provider, where the learning is subject specific and helps to fully prepare students for delivery of the National Curriculum.
-All of the training that students engage with is aligned with the Core Content Framework, ensuring a smooth transition into being an Early Careers Teacher following the Early Career Framework.
+At Archbishop Tenison's we are in partnership with Bromley Schools' Collegiate who are a well established provider of initial teacher training with over 30 years experience.
+The ITT package offered by BSC allows prospective teachers to rain in a dynamic educational setting across a range of local schools in Croydon and Bromley all of whom are working in partnership to help produced high quality and well-trained teachers of the future.
+The in-school training the initial teachers receive is complemented by a range of subject specific sessions led by the highly experience team at BSC.
+All of the training that the initial teachers engage with helps to fully prepare them for the delivery of the National Curriculum, is aligned with the Core Content Framework and ensures a smooth transition into becoming an Early Careers Teacher.

 Please note that you are wholly responsible for fact checking in respect of the information provided by schools.
 Please also check for the latest visa and work permit requirements that may apply.
 Tes is not responsible for the content of advertisements or the policies adopted by advertising schools.
 Tes asks that all schools follow Tes' Fair Recruitment Policy.